My Photo

 I will most certainly take Peter Owen's word for it as the best book he's published.

-has to be up there with the greats here and gains automatic membership of the elite special books shelf and it really deserves a new audience.It's a timeless read.
+The Ice Palace has to be up there with the greats here and gains automatic membership of the elite special books shelf and it really deserves a new audience.It's a timeless read.

 I know for a fact it's a book now etched on my memory, I for one will never forget it and neither it seems will Doris Lessing who,as promised, gets the final word,